pivotal/docs-tap/application-accelerator/creating-accelerators/custom-types.hbs.md

 This topic tells you how to declare new `types` in `accelerator.yaml`

-These can be used for options declaration, in addition to the built-in types `string`, `number`, and `boolean`.
+Use these types for options declaration, in addition to the built-in types `string`, `number`, and `boolean`.

-In `accelerator.yaml`, use the `types` entry (inside the top-level `accelerator` section)  to define custom types.</br>
+In `accelerator.yaml`, use the `types` entry (inside the top-level `accelerator` section)  to define custom types.

-The name must be an initial capital letter.</br>
+The name must be an initial capital letter.

 In the following example, the `struct` type definition is syntactically equivalent to a sequence of option definitions: